DPT Application Requirements

 Prerequisite Coursework

 Applicants are encouraged to complete all prerequisite courses prior to the application deadline.
-However, up to three prerequisite courses may be taken after the summer term of the application cycle, (e.g., after summer 2024 for students applying for summer 2025 entry), including a maximum of two prerequisite courses after the fall semester/quarter.
+However, applicants may take up to three prerequisite courses after the summer term of the application cycle (e.g., after the summer 2025 term for students applying for summer 2026 entry), including a maximum of two prerequisite courses after the fall semester/quarter of the application cycle.
 All prerequisite courses must be completed prior to enrollment in the program.
 For detailed information on prerequisite and recommended courses, please use the following link:

 Prerequisite Coursework